-1979: Growing up in southern Ontario in the 70s, FM radio was the soundtrack to your existence.
+1979: Growing up in southern Ontario in the 1970s, FM radio was the soundtrack to your existence.
 The music came in from Toronto (CHUM FM, Q107) and played a mix of stadium rock (Styx, Journey, Kansas) and AOR (mainly the Westcoast type like Toto, The Doobie Brothers, Steely Dan and so forth).
-Fleetwood Mac were all over the place – there was a fair share of disco, too.
+Soft rock and Fleetwood Mac was/were all over the place – there was a fair share of disco, too.

-One day, in my 9th grade Math class, Brian Hoffs saw my Cheap Trick T-Shirt and said something sarcastic, along the lines of “Oh, Rick Nielsen, he’s a great guitarist, huh?”
+One day, in my 9th grade Math class, a musically savy friend (whose name I now forget) saw my Cheap Trick T-Shirt and said something sarcastic, along the lines of “Oh, Rick Nielsen, he’s a great guitarist, huh?”
 Now, even back then I knew Rick was NOT a great guitarist by any stretch.
 Songwriter, yes, but not a ‘guitar hero’ like a Clapton or a Page.
 “You need to listen to some Yes, buddy.” he continued.
 “That’s real music.
 Steve Howe, man.
 Relayer is in the library, go listen to it.”

 How could a 14 year old with no musical training come to understand this stuff?
 Well, he couldn’t.
 I kept listening though, and eventually, two minutes in, there is a song – kind of folky and relatively simple.
 Ah, something to hang on to.
 But no sooner had that started than we were off somewhere else; some other musical area – and I was lost again.